 Job boards and inbound submissions can be a supplement to your search, but you don’t want to rely on just collecting resumes.

-SCREENING: THE THIRD STAGE IN THE RECRUITING PROCESS
+SCREENING: THE THIRD STAGE IN THE FULL CYCLE RECRUITING PROCESS

 After sourcing, you move onto what’s sometimes called the screening or selection process.

 This is moving candidates through your interview process and every company works different for every position.